nolanlawson/css-selector-benchmark-concurrent/README.md

 # shadow-selector-benchmark

-Benchmark of shadow DOM and CSS selectors, described in this post: https://nolanlawson.com/2022/06/22/style-scoping-versus-shadow-dom-which-is-fastest/
+Fork of https://github.com/nolanlawson/shadow-selector-benchmark to test "concurrent rendering" with CSS selectors.

 To run the benchmark: